4 Structuring analytics projects

 panel.grid.minor = element_line(colour = "grey80"))

 We can verify this without looking at the actual stats by looking at the jumps in these line graphs.
-We will also look at some statistics to see if there is anything else we can understand.
-Let’s answer a couple of questions:
+However, we will want to take a look at some statistics to see if there is anything else we can understand.
+Let’s answer a few questions:

-- Are specific reps more efficient with phone calls?
+- Are certain reps more efficient with phone calls?

-- Are specific reps more efficient with customers?
+- Are certain reps more efficient with customers?

 #-----------------------------------------------------------------